1. Westport and Dartmouth

 Another thing that makes the Shining Sea Bikeway so great?
 It lets you skip the traffic in summer!
 You can cruise all the way down the bike path into bicycle-friendly Woods Hole for a fun afternoon exploring the village’s shops, restaurants, and attractions.
 While you’re there, don’t forget to pop into the Coalition’s Woods Hole Outreach Center, which is open from Memorial Day to Labor Day.

 Want to experience all five of these rides in one day?
-Then sign up for the Buzzards Bay Watershed Ride in October!
+Then sign up for the Buzzards Bay Watershed Ride!
 This annual cycling tour hosted by the Coalition raises money to protect clean water across the entire region.
 If you like to cycle, it’s one of the best ways you can spend an autumn day.